 An example is shown below.
-The date command tells the system to print the current date and time.
-On the system where this command was run, the prompt printed by the terminal emulator is a dollar sign.
+The ver command tells the system to print a string the tells you which version of the operating system is installed on your computer.
+On the system where this command was run, the prompt printed by the terminal emulator is a greater than sign.
 Because the text before the prompt varies so much from system to system we will only show the last character in the prompt.
 In this example, the command typed by the user is shown on the first line, and the lines printed below the command are the output from the command: